AlexShirkey7/hello-world/README.md

 # hello-world

-This repository is for practicing the GitHub Flow
+My name is Alex.
 I'm a junior bio major at JMU